-Tencent-backed Meituan raises US$4.2 billion in IPO priced near top of range: sources
+Tencent-backed Meituan raises US$4.2 billion in IPO priced near top of range: Sources

 Beijing-based Meituan declined to comment on the pricing.
 The people declined to be identified as details of the pricing have not been published yet.

-The company set a price range of HKUS$60 to HKUS$72 per share on Aug.
-31. It could raise as much as US$4.85 billion in total if a 15 percent "greenshoe", or over-allotment option, is fully exercised after the shares begin trading.
+The company set a price range of HKS$60 to HKS$72 per share on Aug 31.
+It could raise as much as US$4.85 billion in total if a 15 per cent "greenshoe", or over-allotment option, is fully exercised after the shares begin trading.

 It offers a broad range of services including movie ticketing, food delivery, hotel and travel booking as well as ride-hailing.

-The HKUS$69 IPO price represents a multiple of 27 times its 2020 profit forecast by its underwriting syndicate, according to sources.
+The HKS$69 IPO price represents a multiple of 27 times its 2020 profit forecast by its underwriting syndicate, according to sources.

 Meituan plans to mainly use the proceeds raised from the IPO to upgrade its technology, develop new services and products, and pursue acquisitions or investments in assets complementary to its business, according to its prospectus.